 This post about how to not get sick contains affiliate links.
 Please discuss cold and flu prevention with a trained healthcare professional.
 Read my disclosures and disclaimers.
 This post last updated January 14, 2020.

 With winter upon us, so is the start of cold and flu season.

 As I look out the window this morning, I see a light accumulation of snow from the beautiful white flakes falling from the sky.
 The first day of winter in Denver, Colorado is marked by one of the first snowstorms of the season.

 But the beauty of the snow has been marred by something I learned recently.

-The flu vaccine In 2017 was only 10 percent effect.
-Wow, that’s awful!
-In 2018, it was 25 percent effective, and in 2019, only 29 percent effective.
+The flu vaccine in 2017 was only 10 percent effect, and in 2018, it was only 25 percent effective.
+Now, in 2019, it’s only 29 percent effective.
 These figures do not fare well for those of us who think the flu shot can prevent us from getting sick.

-On top of that, we’ve all heard stories of people getting the flu shot and still getting the flu (happened to my husband just a few years ago), so we know, the flu vaccine is only partially effective in protecting us against the flu.
+On top of that, we’ve all heard stories of people getting the flu shot and still getting the flu.
+It happened to my husband a few years ago.
+Indeed, the flu shot is only partially effective in protecting us against one strain of the flu.